Making the move from cradle-to-grave to split model

 Step 2: Identify new roles and the organizational structure

-What are your expectations out of a carrier sales team?
+What are your expectations for a carrier sales team?

 How many loads per day do you expect them to move?
 And don’t forget the logistics of training, hiring, and managing a carrier sales team.